lucavenir/riverpod_core_brick/brick/__brick__/{{name.snakeCase()}}/README.md

 ## Internals ⚙️

-A few notes about this Software.
+A few notes about this application (feel free to customize for info, warnings and stuff).

 ### Flavoring
 This project contains 3 flavors: